himasha/APIDemoProject/README.md

 1.Download WSO2 Micro-gateway toolkit from https://wso2.com/api-management/api-microgateway/  and follow https://docs.wso2.com/display/MG301/Installation+Prerequisites#InstallationPrerequisites-MicrogatewayToolkit for installation.

 2. Download WSO2 Micro-gateway runtime from https://wso2.com/api-management/api-microgateway/  and follow https://docs.wso2.com/display/MG301/Installation+Prerequisites#InstallationPrerequisites-MicrogatewayRuntime for installation.
+For this demo, micro-gw runtime docker image will be used.

 3. Download ballerina from https://ballerina.io/downloads/ and follow https://ballerina.io/learn/getting-started/#installing-ballerina for installation .
 For this demo ballerina - 0.991.0 version is used.